krisztian14testgit/ng-task-monitor/README.md

     * Using **web-workers** to delegate tasks in the background, using `requestIdleCallback()` for callback fn.
 5. Avoid attaching polyfills
     * Avoding JQuery using.
+        * Why?
+You have everything to do DOM manupalition by Angular features.
     * Polifill converts new features to older for older browser(IE).
     The cromium engine (electronJs uses it) support new features, ES libraries, older func converting unwanted!
     * If you using `TypeScript`, the target ES library is the latest.